 North East business beacons show schools inspiring new technologies

-North East leading design firm, Space Group teamed up with Gateshead College to host a day of inspired learning for local schools on Tuesday 26 February at Newcastle’s the Boiler Shop.
+North East leading design firm, Space Group teamed up with Autodesk to host a day of inspired learning for local schools on Tuesday 26 February at Newcastle’s the Boiler Shop.

 The day was designed to offer children from the ages of 11 to 14 years a taste of what it’s like to have a career in some of the UK’s top organisations which develop new and emerging technologies within the construction industry.